railwayapp/docs/src/docs/reference/volumes.md

 ## Caveats

 Volumes is a newer feature that is still under development.
-Here are some limitations we are currently aware
+Here are some limitations of which we are currently aware:
-of:
 - Each service can only have a single volume
 - Replicas cannot be used with volumes
 - There is no built-in S/FTP support